The Trade Secrets of the Truffle Industry

 This post is about trade secrets.
 These exist in the majority of industries-secret recipes, insider knowledge, skeletons in the cupboard that rattle in different shapes and sizes.
 Let’s be clear, there can be a rationale behind these secrets, not all exist to mislead, some are in place to protect.

 In the world of luxury products, there is a heavy reliance on smoke and mirrors to create a demand and justify exorbitant prices.
-But within the truffle world there is also an inevitable, inherent secrecy which extends beyond the simple maufacturing of an illusion for promotional purposes.
+But within the truffle world there is also an inevitable, inherent secrecy which extends beyond the simple manufacturing of an illusion for promotional purposes.
 The secrecy starts at the bottom level with us, the hunters, and continues until the final stage of the truffle’s journey into restaurants of the world.

 This seems unfair considering the hunter is the one who puts in all the hard work.
-Until, that is, you consider that the most difficult and highly-skilled task is undertaken by the hunter’s dog.
-Unprotected by employment laws, these key workers are literally paid a subsistence wage.
+Until, that is, you consider that the most difficult and highly-skilled task is that of the hunter’s dog.
+With no employment laws to protect them, these key workers spend hours sniffing for a subsistence wage.
 This amounts to a bowl of food when they get home at night and some sausages throughout the course of their working day depending on how well they perform in the field.
-More about truffle hunter secrets later.

 It is easy to find tour guides posing as trufflers.
 These are paid to take tourists on a truffle hunt.
 The tour organizers bury a few truffles and visitors look on in amazement as dogs dig up these truffles a few hours later.
 Real truffle hunters do not reveal what they do.
 The last thing a truffle hunter wants is to attract a following.